jjwithanr/obsidian_bible_study/docs/Reading Journals/Perspectives/Perspectives6.md

 - Charlemagne was a second Constantine.
 He made the first serious attempt at public education by elnisting literate Christians—including former barbarian Irish teachers—to teach Latin in Rome.
 - *Once more, when Christian did not reach out to them, pagan peoples came after what the Christian possessed.
 And once more, the phenomenal power of Christianity manifested itself: the conquerors became conquered by the faith of their captives.* (220)
 - The Cluny revival produced a new reforming attitude towards society as a whole.
 Its fruit include Hildebrand and Pope Innocent III who authorized the first mobile mission orders—the Friars.
 - The Crusuades were a result of the Viking spirit in the Christian church.
-All of the major crusuades wre led by Viking descendants.
+All of the major crusuades were led by Viking descendants.
 - *The great lesson of the Crusuades is that goodwill, even sacrificial obedience to God, is not substitute for a clear understanding of His will.* (222)
 - Catholic missionaries were writing off the Protestant movement as apostate since they were not sending missionaries.